How to find or clear a bench warrant, arrest warrant or failure to appear in court

 How to find out if you have a warrant

 Warrants are issued by city, county, state and federal court judges.
-Each state has a state-wide warrant database that law enforcement check for active warrants during stops.
-Federal warrants are in a separate federal court database.
+Each state has a warrant database that law enforcement check for active warrants during stops.
+Federal warrants are maintained in a separate DOJ Warrant Information System.

-While many sites offer warrant searches, their information is often very inaccurate.
+While many websites offer online warrant searches, their information is often very inaccurate.
 The only way to find out if someone has a warrant with 100% accuracy is to do an active warrant search in the source government databases as explained below.

 How to check if you have a warrant:

-Check the county court or Sheriff’s records online.
-Many courts and Sheriff’s departments offer public searches of their database online or via phone.
+- Check county court or Sheriff records online for free.
+Many courts and Sheriff’s departments offer free public searches of their database online or via phone.
 These are very accurate although warrants may be hidden from public record searches in domestic violence, family law and juvenile cases.

-Contact your U.S. District Court.
-For a Federal warrant search you’ll need to check with your Federal District Court.
+- Contact your U.S. District Court.
+For a Federal warrant search check with your Federal District Court or U.S. Marshals to search the Warrant Information System.

-Call a bail bondsman.
-Most warrants will require posting a bond and bail bondsmen are usually able to do a free warrant search.
+- Call a bail bondsman.
+Most warrants will require posting a bond and bail bondsmen are often able to do a free warrant search.

 If you call courts or law enforcement to check if you have a warrant, keep in mind they may be able to determine your location via the phone used.